AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-zoom-viewer-about/c-html5-20-zoom-viewer-about.md

    [https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/samples/ZoomViewer-fixed-main-view.html](https://marketing.adobe.com/resources/help/en_US/s7/viewers_ref/samples/ZoomViewer-fixed-main-view.html)

-   You can set the `stagesize` modifier either in the viewer preset record in Scene7 Publishing System, or you can pass it explicitly with the viewer initialization code with the `params` collection or as an API call as described in the Command Reference section of this Help, as in the following:
+   You can set the `stagesize` modifier either in the viewer preset record in Dynamic Media Classic, or you can pass it explicitly with the viewer initialization code with the `params` collection or as an API call as described in the Command Reference section of this Help, as in the following:

    ```
     zoomViewer.setParam("stagesize",